 Offered: As needed.

-ENGL 262 - Women, Crime, and Representation (4)

-Representations are examined in fiction, nonfiction, film, and television of women as criminals, as crime victims, and as detectives.
-Emphasis is on 20th- and 21st-century texts from several countries.

-General Education Category: Connections.

-Prerequisite: FYS 100, FYW 100/FYW 100P/FYW 100H, and at least 45 credits.

-Offered: As needed.

 ENGL 263 - Zen East and West (4)

 Students explore Zen and its way of mindful "unknowing" from Eastern and Western expressions.
 Students read and write about literature, film, and representative works of Zen Buddhism from across time and across cultures.